DataLab-Platform/DataLab/doc/features/image/menu/operation.rst

     Create a new image which is the result of rotating (90°, 270° or arbitrary angle) or flipping (horizontally or vertically) data.

+Extract profile
+    Extract an horizontal or vertical profile from each selected image, and create new signals from these profiles.

+Extract average profile
+    Extract an horizontal or vertical profile averaged over a rectangular area, from each selected image, and create new signals from these profiles.

 Distribute on a grid
     Distribute selected images on a regular grid.